bsnes-emu/bsnes/docs/interface/common.md

 to choose a file or folder.
 For this, it uses a special Filesystem Browser dialog.
-Although many operating systems provide a native filesystem browser, they do not all allow the same customizations.
+Although many operating systems provide a native filesystem browser, they do not all allow the same customisations.
 Therefore,
 higan provides its own filesystem browser that works the same way on every platform.